ValveSoftware/GameNetworkingSockets/README_P2P.md

 * Individual rendezvous messages are small.
 (Perhaps bigger than IP MTU, but never more than a few KB.)
 * Only datagram "best-effort" delivery is required.
-We are tolerant protocol is tolerant of dropped, duplicated, or reordered messages.
+The signaling protocol is tolerant of dropped, duplicated, or reordered messages.
   These anomalies may cause negotiation to take longer, but not fail.
   This means, for example that there doesn't need to be a mechanism to inform the system when your connection to the signaling service is